reuvenaor/react-native-boilerplate-ultimate/README.md

 ```

 ## Template Documentation

+### Modular Architecture

+The template uses a **modular architecture** where features are organized as independent npm packages in a `modules/` directory.
+Each module is self-contained with its own dependencies and can be easily enabled or disabled.
+This approach provides:

+- **Clean separation** of concerns
+- **Easy maintenance** and updates
+- **Selective feature inclusion** - only use what you need
+- **Scalable codebase** structure

+### Expo Modules Support

+The template includes **full Expo modules support** with pre-configured integration:

+- **Expo SDK compatibility** - Latest Expo modules work out of the box
+- **Development build ready** - Configured for Expo Development Builds
+- **EAS Build support** - Compatible with Expo Application Services
+- **Hybrid workflow** - Mix Expo modules with native code seamlessly
+- **Auto-linking** - Expo modules are automatically linked during setup

+### Additional Resources

 For detailed documentation about the React Native template structure, components, and features, see the [React Native Template repository](https://github.com/reuvenaor/react-native-template).